kwilkos/cxf/distribution/src/main/release/samples/integration/jca/outbound/README.txt

 This demo shows how to connect with an Apache CXF Web service using a Servlet deployed in an application server.
+This demo is based on JBoss4.0.5GA.

 Running the Demo